List of Neighbours characters introduced in 2022: Byron Stone

 Byron's father, Victor Stone (Craig Hall), makes a surprise visit to Erinsborough to visit his ex-wife, Jane and his children.
 While Nicolette is joyful to have her father come and visit, Byron and his mother are suspicious about Vic's sudden arrival.
 Claiming to be broke, Vic asks Byron to sleep on his couch, and takes an interest in his children's career aspirations.
-Viewing his father as a sketchy, selfish sleazebag, Byron is confused when he witnesses an uncomfortable exchange between Sadie and Vic, with the latter being in possession of over $1 million dollars after Sadie accidentally discovers an email revealing his terminal cancer diagnosis.
+Viewing his father as a sketchy, selfish sleazebag, Byron is confused when he witnesses an uncomfortable exchange between Sadie and Vic, with the latter being in possession of over $1 million after Sadie accidentally discovers an email revealing his terminal cancer diagnosis.
 As Byron is collectively angered by Vic's actions towards Sadie, Wendy and Krista, he tells his father that he resents him and wished he never came to Erinsborough.
 Vic then reveals to his children and Jane that he has terminal cancer and did not have long to live, which shocks Byron and causes him to apologise to his father.
 Vic intends to spend his final days with his children, and invest his remaining money into a business legacy for the Stone family.
 As Vic and Byron begin to bond, Byron is then frustrated to realise that his father is meddling in his relationship with Sadie, after Vic fabricates to Wendy about Byron's intentions to marry Sadie and have children together.
 After identifying Yorokobi Vineyard's financial struggles given the wine poisoning, Vic makes an offer to Leo that would result in Byron and Nicolette being business partners.
 Leo eventually accepts Vic's revised offer of a 51-49 stake, much to the excitement of Byron and Nicolette.
 However, Vic has entered remission for his cancer, causing him to run away from Erinsborough knowing he is no longer dying.